ChorusOne/opus-pool-sdk/book/guide/2-vault-details.md

 ## Next Steps

 In this section, we learned how to fetch and display details of a vault using the OPUS Pool SDK.
-To continue exploring the functionality of the SDK, you can proceed to the next section: [Staking Functionality][stake].
+To continue exploring the functionality of the SDK, you can proceed to the next section: [Staking][stake].

 [get-vault-details-usage]: https://github.com/ChorusOne/opus-pool-demo/blob/main/src/hooks/useVaultDetails.ts#L43
 [get-vault-details-ui]: https://github.com/ChorusOne/opus-pool-demo/blob/main/src/components/Vault.tsx#L31